Madison County Illinois assistance programs.

 Senior assistance programs

 Feel free to contact the Crisis Food Center.
 This is a local food pantry and they also offer free clothing to those in need.
 The location serves as a distribution center.
-(618) 462-8201
+Or there are hygiene supplies, Christmas or Thanksgiving food boxes and more support.
+Call (618) 462-8201

 While the county does not have a community action agency (learn more on these programs) low income and other individuals can contact Madison County Community Development, which serves as an equivalent type agency.
 They also have partnered with various local non-profits and charities throughout Madison and Alton Illinois.
 (618) 692-8940.